misonoworks/misonoworks-volt/README.md

 ![Preview image](https://i.imgur.com/2kWvzd2.jpg)

-A pocket-sized Sound Voltex controller, with WS2812B backlighting.
+A pocket-sized Sound Voltex controller, with WS2812B underglow.
 Uses keyboard switches, EC11 encoders and an HRO TYPE-C-31-M-12 USB-C receptacle.

 This repository is covered by a GNU General Public License v3.0.
 You may reproduce these controllers commercially with attribution.
 For any inquiries, please contact me at misonoworks@gmail.com